Camonophy/CoJo-Loader/README.md

 In that case, you need to rely on your own skill to navigate through each step and adapt them to your individual setup!

 ### Discord
 This application is supposed to be controlled remotely via your own <a href="https://discord.com/developers">Discord bot</a>.
 I would suggest to create a new Discord server whose only purpose is to interact with your bot.
-Please provide CoJo-Loader the informations about your server and your your bot by replacing the **EXAMPLE** placeholder in _Calem.json_ with the corresponding keys.
+Please provide CoJo-Loader the informations about your server and your bot by replacing the **EXAMPLE** placeholder in _Calem.json_ with the corresponding keys.

 ### Guide
 First you have to <a href="https://www.raspberrypi.com/software/">set up your Raspberry Pi</a>.